ladybower reservoir walk cover photo

 loving these unique views!

-What can I say?
-The views all along this stretch are insane.
-Dense areas of forest surround Ladybower Reservoir, with rolling green hills sprawling into the distance.
-The Peak District is the gift that keeps on giving.
-Despite the few weeks I’d already spent there, the region continued to blow me away.
+The views along this stretch are insane.
+Dense areas of forest surround Ladybower Reservoir, and rolling green hills sprawl into the distance.

 interesting rock formation on derwent edge

-Time to make our way down and join the ground-level trail.
+Now to join the ground-level trail.
 There is no clear path, but from the rock formation pictured above, a subtle worn track descends the edge.
-You can just about make it out in the photo below, running alongside the stone wall.

 The descent was quite steep in parts but nothing unmanageable.
-You’ll want to keep an eye out for boggy areas, as these can often catch you off guard.
-We also encountered some overgrown fern trees, which seems to be a regular occurrence when hiking in the Peak District.
+Look for boggy areas, as these can often catch you off guard.

 women walking toward ladybower reservoir from derwent edge

-You’ll know you’re on the right track when you come to the well-defined paths pictured below, and Ladybower Reservoir is on your left-hand side.
-You’ll want to follow it all the way to the bottom, where it will lead you to the water’s edge.
+You’ll know you’re on the right track when you come to the paths pictured below.
+Ladybower Reservoir is on your left-hand side.
+Follow it all the way to the bottom, where it will lead you to the water’s edge.

 woman walking on trail to ladybower